django-tastypie/django-tastypie/docs/resources.rst

 ``detail_allowed_methods``
 --------------------------

-  Controls what list REST methods the ``Resource`` should respond to.
+  Controls what detail REST methods the ``Resource`` should respond to.
 Default is ``['get', 'post', 'put', 'delete']``.

 ``limit``